aimms/documentation/cloud/gurobi-support.rst

 	* First, you can directly use the license file ‘gurobi.lic’ by copying it to the root directory of your AIMMS project, i.e., the directory containing the .aimms file.
 You then have to include this license file in the .aimmspack file which will be created if you export an end-user project.
 This approach can be practical for testing.

-	* Second, you can specify the required connection parameters WLSACCESSID, WLSSECRET and LICENSEID using the functions ``GMP::Solver::SetEnvironmentStringParameter`` and ``GMP::Solver::SetEnvironmentIntegerParameter``.
+	* Second, you can specify the required connection parameters WLSACCESSID, WLSSECRET and LICENSEID using the functions :any:`GMP::Solver::SetEnvironmentStringParameter` and :any:`GMP::Solver::SetEnvironmentIntegerParameter`.
 The values of these parameters can be retrieved from the license file ‘gurobi.lic’.

 An example